Delphi today looks like an unpretentious village, but the Greeks believed that this site was the center of the world.

-Temple of Apollo – the home of the Oracle of Delphi
+Temple of Apollo – the home of the ancient Greek oracle

-Pythia was the biggest influencer of her times, and she didn’t even have an Instagram account!
+Pythia was the biggest influencer of her time, and she didn’t even have an Instagram account!

 Marble kouros of twin brothers are the oldest monumental votive offerings at Delphi